Techman1803/Student-Registration/README.md

 ```

 ### Installing

+Fist Click ond NetBeans URL and Install it and Then
 After Completing the download start the SetUP
 After SetUp has been Started you need to select on Custom and click on Next
 You can see the Available Products